National Energy Code of Canada for Buildings

 Is there a professional schedule for energy code?

-No, there is no specific professional schedule covering the energy code.
-However, if a project requires professional involvement, the Professional(s) of Record are responsible for verifying NECB requirements are met.
+While there is not a specific professional schedule dedicated to the energy efficiency, energy code provisions have been included in the revised Schedules issued by the Province of Alberta via and Standata 14-BCI-001.
+Therefore, if a project requires professional involvement, the Professional(s) of Record are responsible for verifying NECB requirements are met.

 Do I include my floor perimeters in my calculation of Fenestration & Door to Wall Area (FDWR) calculations?